Ladybird, Ladybird: Insect names

 American names include “ladybug”, first recorded in 1699, although the equivalent rhyme is not mentioned until the 19th century, as in The Adventures of Tom Sawyer (1876).
-Also in the USA, doodlebugs are substituted for ladybugs and are exhorted to “Come out of your hole”.
+Also in the US, doodlebugs are substituted for ladybugs and are exhorted to “Come out of your hole”.

 The name ladybird contains a reference to Mary, mother of Jesus, often referred to as Our Lady, a convention that occurs in other European cultures where the insect is similarly addressed.
 In Germany it is the Marienkäfer, where a nursery rhyme runs “Marybug, fly away, your house is on fire, your wee mother weeps” (Marienkäferchen, fliege weg!
-Dein Haüschen brennt, Dein Mutterchen flennt).
+Dein Häuschen brennt, Dein Mutterchen flennt).
 In a similar rhyme it is addressed as Himmelsküchlichen: “Sky-winger, fly away, your house is in flames, your children together in tears” (Deiner Kinder weinen alle miteinander).
-In Sweden the religious connection was maintained by calling the insect Jungfru Marias Nyckelpiga (Virgin Mary’s keyholder), but with a slightly different rhyme.
+In Sweden the religious connection was maintained by calling the insect Jungfru Marias Nyckelpiga (Virgin Mary's keyholder), but with a slightly different rhyme.